+Former directorships
-Former directorships (last 3 years): Elite Dental Partners

-Heartland Veterinary Partners

-Interests in shares: 20,000
+(last 3 years): Elite Dental Partners Heartland Veterinary Partners Interests in shares: 20,000

-Name: Mr Simon Rutherford
+Mr Simon Rutherford

-Title: Non-executive Director, appointed in 2003

-Chairman of the Audit & Risk Management Committee

-Qualifications: B.Comm, CA, FAICD
+Non-Executive Director, appointed in 2003 Chairman of the Audit and Risk Management Committee B.Comm, CA, FAICD

-Experience and expertise: Simon is a chartered accountant and partner with PKF in business advisory services.
+Simon is a chartered accountant and partner with PKF in business advisory services.
 He has been with the firm for 36 years.
 He works with corporate and family owned groups as an advisory board member and lead adviser on strategy, governance, structuring, business sales, mergers and acquisitions.
 He is also a Director of PKF Wealth.
 In his role Simon has assisted various companies with capital raising and listing requirements.
-Simon was a director of the Trustee of Canyon Property Trust and is involved with other syndicated investments.
+Simon was a Director of the Trustee of Canyon Property Trust and is involved with other syndicated investments.
 He has also served on a number of boards including National Brokers Group and Vow Financial Group.

-Other current directorships: Nil Former directorships (last 3 years): Nil
+Other current directorships: Nil

-Interests in shares: 1,744,863
+Former directorships (last 3 years): Nil Interests in shares: 1,744,863

-'Other current directorships' quoted above are current directorships for listed entities only and excludes directorships of all other types of entities, unless otherwise stated.
+'Other current directorships' quoted above are current directorships for listed entities only and exclude directorships of all other types of entities, unless otherwise stated.

-'Former directorships (last three years)' quoted above are directorships held in the last three years for listed entities only and excludes directorships of all other types of entities, unless otherwise stated.
+'Former directorships (last three years)' quoted above are directorships held in the last three years for listed entities only and exclude directorships of all other types of entities, unless otherwise stated.

-Company secretary
+Company Secretary

-Mark Licciardo of Mertons Corporate Services (Mertons) is the company secretary.
-Mark is the founder of Mertons and a Director of various Australian Stock Exchange (ASX) listed public and private companies.
+Mark Licciardo of Mertons Corporate Services (Mertons) is the Company Secretary.
+Mark is the founder of Mertons and a Director of various Australian Securities Exchange (ASX) listed public and private companies.